Graylog2/documentation/pages/enterprise/setup.rst

 Also check the ``plugin_dir`` config option in your Graylog server configuration file.
 The default might have been changed.

 Make sure to install the enterprise plugin JAR files alongside the other Graylog plugins.
-Your plugin directory should looke similar to this after installing the enterprise plugins.
+Your plugin directory should look similar to this after installing the enterprise plugins.

 ::